SModelS/smodels/docs/manual/source/Installation.rst

 The official SModelS database can be augmented with data from the `fastlim <http://cern.ch/fastlim>`_ database.
-A tarball with the *properly converted* fastlim efficiency maps can be found in our `download section <http://smodels.hephy.at/downloads/v1.1>`_.
+A tarball with the *properly converted* fastlim-1.0 efficiency maps can be found in our `download section <http://smodels.hephy.at/downloads/v1.1>`_.
 The tarball then needs to be exploded in the top level directory of the database.

 That is, the following steps need to be performed ::

- mv smodels-fastlim-v1.1.x.tgz <smodels-database folder>
+ mv smodels-v1.1-fastlim-1.0.tgz <smodels-database folder>
  cd <smodels-database folder>
- tar -xzvf smodels-fastlim-v1.1.x.tgz
+ tar -xzvf smodels-v1.1-fastlim-1.0.tgz
- rm smodels-fastlim-v1.1.x.tgz
+ rm smodels-v1.1-fastlim-1.0.tgz

 Once the fastlim folders have been added to the database, SModelS auto-detects fastlim results and issues an acknowledgement.